Candy speech detection is an official GermEval shared task co-located with the KONVENS 2025 conference.

 Subtask 2: Fine-Grained Classification

-The goal of this subtask is to identify the span of each candy speech expression in a given text and classify it in one of the predefined categories.
+The goal of this subtask is to identify the span of each candy speech expression in a given comment and classify it into one of the predefined categories.
 The dataset is manually annotated for ten different types of candy speech expressions, such as “positive feedback”, “compliment”, “group membership” etc.

 Data

-We will provide the participants with annotated training (and development) and unlabeled test datasets containing complete written, German language comment threads under YouTube videos posted by different content creators.
-The content creators and communities vary in topic, style, age group, etc. The test data and training data do not overlap wrt. to the original content creator of the video – the communities commenting on the videos can therefore be expected to differ.
+We will provide the participants with the annotated training (and development) and unlabeled test datasets containing complete written, German language comment threads under YouTube videos posted by different content creators.
+The content creators and communities vary in topic, style, age group, etc. The training and test datasets do not overlap in terms of YouTube videos.
+Furthermore, the test dataset mostly contains (comments on) videos from content creators that differ from those in the training dataset.
+The communities commenting on these videos can therefore be expected to vary.

 Sample Data